unitedastronomer/E1-572G-Hackintosh/assets/INFO.md

    * Use a **MacbookPro11,1** SMBIOS.
       * Using other SMBIOS will break USBMap, meaning some USB ports will not be functional.

 * This OC configuration has disabled AMFI, and SIP partially disabled, these are necessary for root patching.
+Leave config.plist AS IS if installing Ventura and Sonoma.
 If you choose to install Monterey or earlier, you can leave this config as-is or re-enable them by:
     * Delete `amfi=0x80` in boot-args, re-enables AMFI.
     * Set `csr-active-config` to `00000000` fully enable SIP.
     * Disable these Kernel -> Patches